How did a telephone party line work?

 Some party-line callers would make a telephone call and let the telephone ring and ring until it was answered.
 By doing this, the telephone kept ringing in everyone’s home until the telephone was answered, if at all, by the person to whom the call was being made.

-READ ALSO: What is the most popular life hack?
+READ ALSO: What is insubordination in the workplace?

 When did the phone company stop using party lines?